Home

 Q. Is the Titletown Train Show affiliated with the NMRA?

 A. In a way, yes.
 The show is managed by an independent local organization, TTS of Green Bay LLC, though its directors are NMRA members and upstanding citizens of the larger local model railroading community.
-Also, local NMRA members do volunteer for the show and usually hold a fund-raising raffle for the Division.
+Also, local NMRA members do volunteer for the show and sponsor us to cover the show's insurance.

 It just seemed to work better to put on the show independently of any other modeling organization for the time being.